View the full list of fields, first using long-form arguments:

 scyld-imgctl --show-uids ls <IMAGENAME>

-Then replace the image UID in the ''~/.scyldcw/workspace/manifest.json'' file, rename the image file itself to the new UID, and reattempt the upload:
+the image file itself to the new UID, and reattempt the upload:

 scyld-modimg -i <IMAGENAME> --upload

-Updating the kernel in an image¶
+Updating the Kernel in an Image¶

 scyld-modimg -i Prod202404 --chroot --overwrite --upload